survivor97/food-order-delivery-mss/Readme-Backend.md

 # Food Order and Delivery - Back End ReadMe
 ## About
-This is the back-end documentation for the Food Order and Delivery App - University Project - Software Modelling
+This is the back-end documentation for the Food Order and Delivery App - University Project - Software Modeling

 ## Endpoints